DUNE/duneanasel/README.md

 # duneanasel

-A development package for testing the design and demo implementatin of a common selections package for DUNE ND and FD high-level analysis.
+A development package for testing the design and implementation of a common selections/observables package for DUNE ND and FD high-level analysis.

-## Requirement / Design Philosophy
+## Requirements / Design Philosophy

 *Requirements:*
 * Provide header-only, free functions defining event selections and event observables that satisfy high-level analysis needs for the near detector and far detector event samples.
 * Functions should operate on the hierarchial analysis objects defined in [`duneanaobj`](https://github.com/DUNE/duneanaobj).
-* Function arguments should be either references to instances of `duneanaobj` types or `caf::Proxy<T>` wrappers of instances of the same.
+* Function should be able to operate on `caf::Proxy<T>` wrappers of instances of the `duneanaobj`ects to enable the I/O speedup on offer.

 *Design Choices:*
 * Make use of nested namespaces to scope generically named selection and projection functions: __e.g.__ `sel::beam::fd1x8x6::NuMuCCLike`.
-* Use SINFAE template-based type constraints to provide single functions that can take either `duneanaobj` instances or `caf::Proxy<T>` wrappers of instances.
+* Use SINFAE template-based type constraints to provide single functions that can take either `duneanaobj`ect instances or `caf::Proxy<T>` wrappers of instances.
 * Use unscoped enum types to identify events passing cuts for specific samples.
-* Provide a CMake build system capable of building the `duneanaobj`dependency without user intervention.
+* Provide a CMake build system capable of building the `duneanaobj` dependency without user intervention, under the expectation that `duneanaobj` changes much more slowly than development on the common tools package and so non-expert co-development of both package is infrequent.

 ## Selections